Sunset League (California)

-24 different schools have been members over the 85 seasons of competition led by Huntington Beach at 78 years thru the 2021-22 term.
+Twenty-four different schools have been members over the 85 seasons of competition led by Huntington Beach at 78 years thru the 2021-22 term.
 Marina has been a member for 58 seasons, Newport Harbor 55, Edison 48, and Fountain Valley 48 seasons.
 Not all years of membership have been continuous.

-Other current members (with seasons as a Sunset Member) Los Alamitos (30), Corona del Mar (4), and Laguna Beach (4).
+Other current members (with seasons as a Sunset Member) Los Alamitos (30) and Corona del Mar (6).